Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current

 We calculate the CPU core time for stochastic sampling in our experiments, and the results are shown in Fig.~\ref{fig:time_cost_comp}.
 Overall, ROQ exhibits the fastest speed among all PE methods, completing sampling within 2 CPU days for most events in our simulation.
 MB and RB typically finish within 5 CPU days.
 In contrast, the standard method can take tens to hundreds of CPU days.
 Acceleration methods provide a speed-up factor of up to several hundred times, especially in high-SNR and long-signal scenarios.

 There is a clear trend that sampling time increases with both SNR and signal duration, with the scaling being approximately linear in the logarithmic scale.
-Therefore, we use the following bilinear function to fit the relation between sampling CPU days $D$, signal duration $T$ (in second) and network SNR:
+Therefore, we employ the following bilinear function to fit the relation between sampling CPU days $D$, signal duration $T$ (in second) and network SNR:

-where the coefficients $a,b,c$ for different PE methods are determined by linear regression and are listed in Table~\ref{tab:coeff}.
+where the coefficients $a,b,c$ for different PE methods are determined by linear regression {using the \texttt{scikit-learn} package~\cite{scikit-learn}} and are listed in Table~\ref{tab:coeff}.
 We also calculate the $R^2$ score, the coefficient of determination, a higher value of which indicates a better fit.
-The $R^2$ score exceeds 0.5 for all PE methods except RB, which may be caused by its convergence issues since the choice of fiducial parameter has impact on the convergence speed.
-The regression results are shown as dashed lines in Fig.~\ref{fig:time_cost_comp}, and the accuracy is sufficient for a rough, order-of-magnitude level estimation.
-As a crosscheck of the extrapolation, Ref.~\cite{Smith:2021bqc} reported a 90-minute long BNS signal with SNR of 2400 can be analyzed with 1600 CPU core hours using the ROQ technique, while our fitting predicts $\sim 1400$ CPU hours.
-Given that we are underestimating the time cost (see discussions in Sec.~\ref{sec42}), this is considered a good agreement.
+The $R^2$ score exceeds 0.5 for all PE methods except RB, which may be caused by its convergence issues since the choice of fiducial parameter has impact on the convergence speed. {The relatively low $R^2$ scores in the three acceleration methods implies their run time may depend on signal SNR and duration in a more complex way, but from the regression results in Fig.~\ref{fig:time_cost_comp}, the bilinear fitting is able to capture the overall tendency and the accuracy should be sufficient for a rough, order-of-magnitude level estimation for the PE configuration used in this work. }